mkraats/hackair-v2-advanced/README.md

 - Debug mode for development ( ie, don't send data to platform when the sensor is on your desk )
 - Support for mDNS to make sensor reachable via hackair.local.
 - Support for adding hackAIR API key via WiFiManager.

+# Important: ArduinoJSON library support

+The ArduinoJSON library installs ArduinoJSON version 6 by default.
+This version is still in beta ( see https://arduinojson.org/v5/example/ ) and the author recommends using version 5.
+It also introduces a few breaking changes.
+This sketch compiles with at least 5.13.2.